shown in other instead.

 - Some 1 Gb devices, when turned off, have a network interface working at 100 Mb rate, which slows down connection on LAN.

-- Use SSD to store shared source data.
+- Use SSD to store shared source data and cache.

 - Add the application to the antivirus exceptions, as it may reduce performance.